omeryanay1/job_scheduling_optimizer/README.md

   The simulation runs multiple experiments with varying parameters such as:

   Number of jobs
   Number of machines
   Machine speeds
   Initial state of the system
   Each experiment is repeated multiple times to ensure statistical validity.

 # Results and Insights
   The simulation generates detailed statistics and visualizations to provide insights into:

   The most efficient BRD strategy for faster convergence.
-    The impact of machine priorities on system stability.
-    Cases where the system fails to reach equilibrium.
+  The impact of machine priorities on system stability. cases where the system fails to reach equilibrium.

 # Contributing
    If you're interested in contributing to this research, please feel free to fork the repository and submit a pull request.